Alphan Eşeli

 Alphan Eseli (Turkish: [Alphan Eşeli]); born March 7, 1973, is a Turkish film director, screenwriter, producer, and photographer.
 Eseli's critically acclaimed first feature film The Long Way Home (2013) has won the Fipresci Prize and the Golden Zenith Award at the 37th Montreal World Film Festival as well as the Best New Talent Award at the 7th Hong Kong Asian Film Festival.

-He is the co-founder of ISTANBUL’74 and the Istanbul International Arts and Culture Festival.
+He is the co-founder of ISTANBUL’74 and produced the first Istanbul International Arts and Culture Festival founded by Liberatum and Pablo Ganguli.

 Early life and education

 Eşeli was born in Ankara, Turkey.
 His father worked as a diplomat for the Turkish government.
 Soon after, they moved to Munich, Germany where he spent his childhood.
 His early influences about cinema were formed here.
 After graduating from college, Eşeli moved to New York City to study film.
 He graduated from the New York Institute of Technology with a Master of Arts in filmmaking.

 Career

 After graduating from college, Eşeli started directing commercials and music videos.
 He went on to direct many award-winning commercials for major Turkish brands.
 Early in his career, Eşeli also worked as a fashion photographer.
 He has shot fashion ad campaigns with world-renowned stars such as Gisele Bundchen, Frankie Rayder, Erin Wasson, Angela Lindvall, Olivier Martinez, and more.

-In 2011, Eşeli directed the music video for the American alternative rock band Hole for their single “Samantha.”
+In 2011, Eşeli directed the music video for the American alternative rock band Hole for their single "Samantha."
 Set in a post-apocalyptic world, the video was shot in an abandoned industrial factory on the outskirts of Istanbul.
-Inspired by Tracey Emin's “Sometimes the Dress is Worth More Money Than the Money”, the music video features lead singer of Hole, Courtney Love wearing a wedding dress with the word "cunt" embroidered on it.
+Inspired by Tracey Emin's "Sometimes the Dress is Worth More Money Than the Money", the music video features lead singer of Hole, Courtney Love wearing a wedding dress with the word "cunt" embroidered on it.
 She is shown burning her possessions and running away.